How is the MU Admissions Office handling the COVID-19 emergency?

 - High school and college transcripts (if applicable)

-- Standardized test scores (SAT/ACT/TOEFL)
+- Standardized test scores (SAT/ACT/TOEFL) (SAT or ACT optional for some students)

 We typically make an admission decision within 7-14 days of receiving all information.